Dorothy Liddell

-Dorothy Liddell, MBE (1890–1938), an pioneering woman archaeologist and mentor to both Mary Leakey and Mary Eily de Putron.
+Dorothy Liddell, MBE (1890–1938) was a pioneering woman archaeologist and mentor to both Mary Leakey and Mary Eily de Putron.

 Early life

 Born Dorothy Mary Liddell to Emily Catherine Berry and her husband John Liddell at Benwell, England in 1890.
 She was one of six children born to the couple.
 Her father was a prosperous director of the North British and Mercantile Insurance Company and a Justice of the Peace first for Northumberland and later for Basingstoke.
 There were three boys and three girls in the family.
 The family moved several times and by 1898 were living in Prudhoe Hall.
 In 1904 the family moved to Sydmonton Cork near Newbury and then later in 1908 to Sherfield Manor, Basingstoke.
 The family were philanthropic and interested in their community where ever they lived.
 They were a very close knit family.
 Liddell was known as Dolly and Tabitha to her family.
 Tabitha was a character she had performed to entertain the convalescent soldiers who stayed in Sherfield Manor when it was used as a hospital during the First World War.
 Liddell was a nurse in the hospital and after the death of her brother Aidan, a Victoria Cross recipient, and the closure of the hospital she joined the red cross in La Panne and worked there until the end of the war.
 She was awarded a M.B.E. for her service.